orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 Some Orbeon Forms integrators retrieve form definitions using the CRUD API to analyze them and, for example, to perform operations on the data with the knowledge of the form structure acquired from those form definitions.

-However, the format form definitions has evolved over time, in particular to follow changes to the data format (see [formats in use](/form-runner/data-format/form-data.md#formats-in-use)).
-This is because the form definition uses the *internal data format*.
-This means that retrieving a form definition with a newer version of Orbeon Forms can yield a form definition that is different from the format used in earlier versions.
+However, the format of Orbeon Forms form definitions has evolved over time, in particular to follow changes to the [data format](/form-runner/data-format/form-data.md).
+This is because a form definition follows the so-called *internal data format*.
+This means that retrieving a form definition with a newer version of Orbeon Forms can yield a form definition that is different from the format obtained in earlier versions.
 In particular, extra XML elements and `<xf:bind>` elements can be present.

-To alleviate this issue, a new URL parameter, `form-definition-format-version`, is provided.
-It applies for the `GET` method only, in the following cases:
+To alleviate this issue, a URL parameter, `form-definition-format-version`, is provided.
+It applies to the `GET` method only, in the following cases:

 - To retrieve a *published form definition* (also include the `Orbeon-Form-Definition-Version` header to specify the form definition version):
     ```